Sovereign Wealth Funds

 What are sovereign wealth funds?

-A Sovereign wealth fund, also known as a social wealth fund, refers to the pool of money that a country has accumulated over a period of time through surplus revenues.
+A Sovereign Wealth Fund (SWF) is a state-owned investment fund primarily composed of government-generated capital.
+These funds are often created using surplus national reserves, such as revenues from exports, natural resources, or budget surpluses, and are managed to achieve long-term financial objectives for the country.
 Whenever a country is in a situation where it has excess revenues, it uses the SWF mechanism to channelise the money into areas where it is needed the most and invest some portion of it.

 The primary motive behind the creation of an SWF is to protect the country’s economy from unforeseen or unpredictable events, such as the COVID pandemic.
 However, even though the broad objective is the same, the reasons for establishing sovereign wealth funds vary from country to country.
 For example, for oil-rich countries, the surplus revenues generated by their oil export activities become the key input for their respective SWFs; in turn, these state-supported pools of money help protect these countries’ economies from external shocks that may have a direct or an indirect bearing on the global oil industry.